briannasharpe/351-Project-1-Telegram/README.md

 # 351-Project-1-Telegram

 #Write a README file(text file, do not submit a .doc file .o or executable code)
-– Your Section#, Name and Email Address.
-SEC-03
+– SEC-03
-Brianna Sharpe briannasharpe@csu.fullerton.edu
+– Brianna Sharpe briannasharpe@csu.fullerton.edu

-– The programming language you used (i.e. C or C++).
+–
+–
+–

-C++
+– Used C++

 – How to execute your program.